jdb/jdb.github.com/imap_idle/notif.rst

 To expect notifications:

-#. the client requests to go into notification mode, sets the callback
+#. the client sends a requests to go into notification mode, sets a
+   callback

-#. the server replies, the callback is fired and here is the
+#. the server replies and accepts, the callback is fired and here is
-   difference with the traditional client/server exchange:
+   the difference with the traditional client/server exchange:

 #. **the callback processing the reply from the server re-instantiates
-   a deferred** holding the callback processing the notification.
+   a deferred** holding a callback processing the notification.

 #. at some point, the server sends a notification.
 The client receives
    the notification and might decide to expect other notification, or